 ^{}An employee's period of continuous service includes any service with a previous local government employer if the period between the employee leaving the previous employer and commencing with the new employer does not exceed either 2 weeks, or the period for which the previous employer made payments in lieu of accrued and pro rata leave entitlements, whichever is the greater.

-Visit the Redundancy payments page for more information on redundancy payments.
+Visit Redundancy for more information on redundancy payments.